mominqadri/restaurant-page/README.md

 # restaurant-page
-Odin Project, rendering entire homepage with only JavaScript
+Odin Project, rendering front page of a website for a restaurant using only JavaScript.

+Getting familiar with webpack and npm.